-Meet Aishwarya Rai, MBA graduate set to marry 12th pass Tej Pratap Yadav, become Lalu-Rabri’s ‘sanskari bahu’
+Who is Aishwarya Rai?
+Meet MBA graduate set to marry Tej Pratap Yadav, become Lalu-Rabri’s ‘sanskari bahu’

-Jailed RJD supremo Lalu Prasad Yadav and his wife Rabri Devi’s year-long search for a ‘sansakari’ bride for her elder son Tej Pratap Yadav is finally over.
-Tej Pratap, 30, is all set to tie the knot with Parsa MLA and former Bihar minister Chandrika Rai’s daughter Aishwarya Rai.
-A close aide of Lalu’s family on Thursday said that the marriage has been finalised but he can’t confirm the dates.
+RJD chief Lalu Prasad Yadav and his wife Rabri Devi’s year-long search for a bride for her elder son Tej Pratap Yadav is finally over.
+30-year-old Tej Pratap is all set to tie knot with Aishwarya Rai, the daughter of former Bihar minister Chandrika Rai.
+The development was confirmed by a close aide of Lalu’s family on Thursday who said that the marriage has been finalised but the dates have not been confirmed.

 A section of media reported that the engagement ceremony will take place later this month and marriage will be held only next month in the capital.
 The venue of the marriage is said to be the Veterinary Grounds in Patna, the same place where Deputy CM Sushil Kumar Modi’s son was married following Tej Pratap’s threat.

 On the occasion of Lalu’s 70th birthday last year, when media had questioned Rabri Devi about marriage plans of her sons, the former CM had replied that she was searching ‘sanskari’ daughters-in-law for her sons.
-Rabri had said that she wants a girl who respects elders and can take responsibilities outside the home just like her.
+Rabri had said that she was searching for a girl who respects elders and don’t want a cinema and mall going girl.
+She added that her daughter-in-law should be a home maker.

 Rai hails from Chhapra.
 She did her schooling from Notre Dame Academy in Patna.
 While Rai holds an MBA degree from Amity University, her would-be husband Tej Pratap is 12th pass.
 Tej Pratap had served as the Health Minister in the erstwhile Grand Alliance government headed by Nitish Kumar.
 Rai obtained her Bachelor’s degree in History from the reputed Miranda House college of University of Delhi.